Teaching Recall with Come Verbal Cue

 - After several weeks of training sessions, the pup should reliably come when called off leash in a safe, enclosed area with random reinforcement.

 - Your puppy must be reliable with distractions in any environment.
-If you feel they are too distracted or not responding to your verbal cue immediately go back to the longer, handheld line until needed.
-You do not want to create the habit of allowing the puppy to ignore your verbal cue and being reeled in or needing a leash correction to get their attention.
+If you feel they are too distracted or not responding to your verbal cue immediately go back to building up their reinforcement history on a long line.